 You also see the Accessibility status as Good to go since the file is in the new format (i.e., xlsx Excel format).
 And you can apply all the features available in your Excel version to the workbook.

-Related Content: How to Remove Error in Excel (8 Methods)
+Read More: How to Remove Dotted Lines in Excel